oit-ipbl/image_processing/basics/basics_02.md

 ### ![#f03c15](https://via.placeholder.com/15/f03c15/000000?text=+)Checkpoint (Exercise (selfie.py))
 - It's OK, if you can confirm that the `selfie.jpg` was saved correctly.

-## Sample of face/facial landmark detection
+## Sample of face/facial landmarks detection

 ### preparation
 - Download [`haarcascade_frontalface_default.xml`]() which is provied by [OpenCV](https://github.com/opencv), and save it to `code` folder.
     - It's a trained dataset file to detect the faces with the Haarcascade.
 - Download [`lbfmodel.ymal`]() which is provied by [kurnianggoro](https://github.com/kurnianggoro), and save it to `code` folder.
-    - It's a trained dateset file to detect the face marks with the LBF(Local binary fitting) model.
+    - It's a trained dateset file to detect the facial landmarks with the LBF(Local binary fitting) model.

 ### cvface_detection.py
 ```python